JuliaML/MLDataUtils.jl/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The core of the package, and indeed the part that thus far
-received the most attention, are the data access pattern.
-These
+received the most developer attention, are the data access
-include data-partitioning, -subsampling, and -iteration.
-The
+pattern.
+These include data-partitioning, -subsampling, and
-main design principle behind the access pattern is based on the
+-iteration.
+The main design principle behind the access pattern
-assumption that the data a user is working with is likely of some
+is based on the assumption that the data-source a user is working
-very user-specific custom type.
-That said, there was also a lot
+with is likely of some very user-specific custom type.
+That said,
-of attention put into first class support for those types that
+there was also a lot of attention put into first class support
-are most commonly employed to represent the data of interest,
+for those types that are most commonly employed to represent the
-such as ``Array``.
+data of interest, such as ``Array``.

 .. toctree::
    :maxdepth: 3